natashagit/AgentHack/README.md

+# Building your very own agent

+Create your own agents to do repetitive tasks without writing a single line of code.
+Just upload a video of what you want it to do, and our AI will handle the rest!

-# Video Task Automation API
+## Video Task Automation API

 This FastAPI application processes video recordings of tasks and uses Google's Gemini 2.5 Pro to generate step-by-step prompts for automation.
 The generated prompts are then executed using browser-use for task automation.